Ragged Rock Flower

 a) newly opened flower, b) unopened bud, c) mature fruit with three distinct carpels.

 RANGE: Steep, north-facing mountain sides or within deep narrow canyons across southern Arizona.
-Often growing straight out of crevices.
+Often growing straight out of crevices in solid-looking rock.

 UNARMED